 Using a stock screener is one of the easiest ways to find the best penny stock you can trade.

-These five tips should help you find the best penny stocks to trade on any given day while avoiding those stocks that have a high chance of resulting in you losing money.
+These six tips should help you find the best penny stocks to trade on any given day, while avoiding those stocks that have a high chance of resulting in you losing money.

-As we’ve alluded to, there are some major risks attached to penny shares trading you need to be aware of.
-Here are some of them:
+As we’ve alluded to, there are some major risks attached to penny shares trading that you need to be aware of.
+Here are some of them.

 The pump and dump scheme is a classic scheme employed by most, if not all, penny stocks.
 The schemers, typically the company’s management, usually create interest in the company via different avenues such as a press release.

-They usually tout a new invention or a successful clinical trial for biotechnology stocks, which trigger a buying frenzy causing the company’s stock to rally.
+They usually tout a new invention or a successful clinical trial for biotechnology stocks, which triggers a buying frenzy, causing the company’s stock to rally.

 The company insiders then sell shares, causing the price to tank as they pocket huge profits.

-These are the polar opposite of pump and dumps as the scammers collude with short-sellers who borrow the company’s shares then quickly sell them in the market.
+These are the polar opposite of pump and dumps as the scammers collude with short sellers who borrow the company’s shares and then quickly sell them in the market.

 The company’s share price will likely fall, given the huge volume of shares on offer.
-Then the short-seller will buy the shares at the lower price and return them to the owners.
+The short seller will then buy the shares at the lower price and return them to the owners.

 Reverse merger is a tool used by many small companies to list on the stock exchange without paying the hefty fees associated with an IPO.